Alignment: A pre-start alert indicating boats are properly positioned.

 Ready, Ready: Submerge the blade in the water for an immediate start.

-Take it Away: Start paddling.
+Take it Away: Start paddling at the called pace and timing.

 Walk it Back/Forward: Using hands on the dock to manually move the boat.